GamesCreed

 These movies each have their own skills attached to them.
 However, they are mostly passive buffs, such as increasing how easy it is to get skill points or extra inventory space.
 You can unlock them by using the points you get from watching the movies, though you will have to buy more movies after you have finished watching the first, and their price increases the more you buy.

-There are three jobs besides fighting that will help you earn money in the early game.
-The first is the Noodle stand on club street.
-The second is working with the Russian Mafia in the Robot factory Junkyard.
+Three jobs besides fighting will help you earn money in the early game.
+The first is the Noodle stand on Club Street.
+The second is working with the Russian Mafia in the Robot Factory Junkyard.
 And last but not least is helping out Mr Bobo’s farm.

 One of the biggest mechanics in Punch Club 2: Fast Forward is the Good Person Points, or GPP for short.
 These points are needed for learning new moves when fighting, as long as your stats are high enough for them.
 If you get 2000 GPP, you can join the Police Force and eventually enter Upper City, where it is said you can find your character’s Father.